The Board of Directors of the Palmer Museum

 Treasurer, Patricia Chesbro

 Secretary, Dace Boyd was born in Riga, Latvia and immigrated to the United States in 1950.
 She came to Alaska in 1967 to work as an RN at the Cordova Community Hospital.
 Since then, she has worked for the Mat-Su School District as a school nurse.
 In fact, Dace was the second school nurse to be hired in Wasilla, Big Lake and Willow.
 She is also a gardener and has turned her hobby into a business.
 She owns Mat Valley Potato Growers raising potatoes for the local markets.
 When she isn't working, Dace volunteers for church activities, quilting groups, and Hospice Resource.

 Jo Ehmann has lived in Palmer for over 45 years, and currently works full time as a substitute teacher at Colony High School.
 Her previous professional positions include Alaska Court System translator and executive secretary to the CEO of Exxon.
 She has served on the board for four years.

-Executive Director, Selena Ortega-Chiolero came to Palmer two years ago with her husband Richard and their "children", a Great Dane mix named Smokey and a Chihuahua Terrier named Harlequin.
-She holds a Bachelors degree in Art History with an emphasis on Japanese Art and a Bachelors degree in Asian Studies with an emphasis on Japan, from California State University, Sacramento.
+Executive Director, Selena Ortega-Chiolero relocated to Palmer in 2010, with her husband Richard and their "children", a Great Dane mix named Smokey and a Chihuahua Terrier named Harlequin.
+She holds a Bachelors degree in Art History with an emphasis on Japanese Art and a Bachelors degree in Asian Studies with an emphasis on Japanese culture, from California State University, Sacramento.
 After graduation, she spent several years interning with 40 Acres Art gallery and the Crocker Art Museum in Sacramento.
 She most recently comes from the Dorothy G. Page Museum in Wasilla.
 It is her hope to utilize her education and experience to help transition the Palmer Museum into its next phase filled with new exhibits, exciting programming and more community involvement.